husanovjamshid/husanovjamshid/README.md

 Talking about Personal Stuffs:

-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning NextJS
 - 👀 I’m interested in Football
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://t.me/Jamshidbek_Husanov